BrianLevin/READ-ME-Generator/README.md

  # title
- README generator
+ README Generator

  ## Description
- This project self generates a README
+ The purpose of this project was to create a README based off of the prompts the machine asks the user

  ## Test

  ```
- no tests installed
+ There are no tests for this project
  ```

  ```
 ## install
-npm inquiere
+using npm install
  ```

 ## github